 All cookware is nonstick when used properly.

 Yes, that's right: when you use proper cooking techniques, food rarely sticks to any kind of cookware.
 So the whole search for the best nonstick cookware is a bit of a boondoggle.
-Instead, you could be perfecting your cooking techniques in such a way that all of your cookware is un-sticky and easy to clean.
+Instead, you could be perfecting your cooking techniques in such a way that all of your cookware is (mostly) nonstick and easy to clean.

 From using the correct level of heat to using enough cooking fat when necessary, you can make any surface almost nonstick.
 And that thing that happens when you pop meat into a pan and it glues itself to the cooking surface?
 When the meat is sufficiently browned, it releases from the pan--any pan--naturally.
 In other words, the food itself tells you when it's ready to be flipped over.